 popular once-popular animated series.

-With its seventh season coming to a close on FOX soon, we wanted to take a look at the 22 best Bob’s Burgers episodes so far.
+With its eleventh season coming to a close on FOX soon, we wanted to take a look at the 22 best Bob’s Burgers episodes so far.
 We will, of course, update this list along the way, as more episodes are created.

 But please, please note just how hard it was to create this list.
 Obviously, not everyone will have the same list as we do here at Nerd Much?, but we’re all ears if you have better suggestions (we’ll gladly attack your comment with a well-crafted response discounting your suggestion, of course).